-- (i) IAS 19 (Amendment), Employee Benefits (effective from I January 2006): This amendment introduces the option of an alternative recognition approach for actuarial gains and losses.
+- (i) IAS 19 (Amendment), Employee Benefits (effective from 1 January 2006): This amendment introduces the option of an alternative recognition approach for actuarial gains and losses.
 It may impose additional recognition requirements for multi-employer plans where insufficient information is available to apply defined benefit accounting.
 It also adds new disclosure requirements.
-The adoption of this amendment did not have any effect on PPC's financial statements as it is not relevant. - (ii) IAS 2I (Amendment), The Effects of changes in Foreign Exchange Rates (effective from I January 2006): According to this amendment all exchange differences arising from a monetary item that forms part of the Group's net investment in a foreign operation are recognized in a separate component of equity in the consolidated financial statements regardless of the currency in which the monetary item is denominated.
-The adoption of this amendment did not have any effect on PPC's financial statements as it is not relevant. - (iii) IAS 39 (Amendment), Cash Flow Hedge Accounting of Forecast Intra-group Transactions (effective from I January 2006): The amendment allows the foreign currency risk of a highly probable forecast intra-group transaction to qualify as a hedged item in the consolidated financial statements, provided that: (a) the transaction is denominated in a currency other than the functional currency of the entity entering into that transaction; and (b) the foreign currency risk will affect consolidated profit or loss.
-The adoption of this amendment did not have any effect on PPC's financial statements as it is not relevant. - (iv) IAS 39 (Amendment), The Fair Value Option (effective from I January 2006): This amendment changes the definition of financial instruments classified at fair value through profit or loss and restricts the ability to designate financial instruments as part of this category.
-This amendment did not have any effect on PPC's financial statements as it is not relevant. - (v) IAS 39 and IFRS 4 (Amendment), Financial Guarantee Contracts (effective from I January 2006): This amendment requires issued financial guarantees, other than those previously asserted by the entity to be insurance contracts, to be initially recognised at their fair value and subsequently measured at the higher of: (a) the unamortised balance of the related fees received and deferred, and (b) the expenditure required to settle the commitment at the balance sheet date.
-This amendment did not have any effect on PPC's financial statements as it is not relevant. - (vi) IFRS 6, Exploration for and Evaluation of Mineral Resources (effective from I January 2006): There was no effect
+The adoption of this amendment did not have any effect on PPC's financial statements as it is not relevant. - (ii) IAS 21 (Amendment), The Effects of changes in Foreign Exchange Rates (effective from 1 January 2006): According to this amendment all exchange differences arising from a monetary item that forms part of the Group's net investment in a foreign operation are recognized in a separate component of equity in the consolidated financial statements regardless of the currency in which the monetary item is denominated.
+The adoption of this amendment did not have any effect on PPC's financial statements as it is not relevant. - (iii) IAS 39 (Amendment), Cash Flow Hedge Accounting of Forecast Intra-group Transactions (effective from 1 January 2006): The amendment allows the foreign currency risk of a highly probable forecast intra-group transaction to qualify as a hedged item in the consolidated financial statements, provided that: (a) the transaction is denominated in a currency other than the functional currency of the entity entering into that transaction; and (b) the foreign currency risk will affect consolidated profit or loss.
+The adoption of this amendment did not have any effect on PPC's financial statements as it is not relevant. - (iv) IAS 39 (Amendment), The Fair Value Option (effective for from 1 January 2006): This amendment changes the definition of financial instruments classified at fair value through profit or loss and restricts the ability to designate financial instruments as part of this category.
+This amendment did not have any effect on PPC's financial statements as it is not relevant. - (v) IAS 39 and IFRS 4 (Amendment), Financial Guarantee Contracts (effective from 1 January 2006): This amendment requires issued financial guarantees, other than those previously asserted by the entity to be insurance contracts, to be initially recognised at their fair value and subsequently measured at the higher of: (a) the unamortised balance of the related fees received and deferred, and (b) the expenditure required to settle the commitment at the balance sheet date.
+This amendment did not have any effect on PPC's financial statements as it is not relevant. - (vi) IFRS 6, Exploration for and Evaluation of Mineral Resources (effective from 1 January 2006): There was no effect to PPC from the implementation of this Standard as its current accounting practices followed are in agreement with the provisions of this Standard.